jstnlawson/lasso_wp/.github/README.md

 # Lasso Wordpress Theme

-A e-comm wordpress theme developed by me as a way to get some practice working with wordpress.
+A e-comm wordpress theme developed by me as a way to get more practice working with wordpress.
+Built with html, css, jquery, and php.
+All content is editable with the wordpress customiser.

-Homepage Flow (video):
+## Homepage

+I wanted to make a homepage that looks professional but not cookie cutter.
+I wanted it to have dynamic content and parallax effects without that disorientation feeling of objects flying all over the place.

 https://github.com/jstnlawson/lasso_wp/assets/121266226/b763a14f-ef26-42ce-b2fc-ad7dc469a287